CTE Handbook 2022-2023

 There are various opportunities for you to compete in local, regional and statewide competitive skill events.
 SkillsUSA and ProStart are ways for students to participate in such competitions.
 There are additional competitive events – some of which can lead to significant scholarships – scheduled throughout the year in each program.
 It is an opportunity for students to test skills and talents.

 Students achieving a quarterly grade of 87 or above are placed on the Honor Roll for that marking period.
 Students achieving a quarterly grade of 92 or higher are placed on the High Honor Roll for that marking period.
-The Honor Roll is announced four times a year.
-Students are recognized throughout the school year and at the end of the year in an awards ceremony for exceptional growth in social and academic skills.
+Students meeting the criteria are recognized throughout the school year.

 Students who attend a Career & Technical Program may be eligible for specific scholarships.
 Scholarship applications are available in the Career Center starting in the Spring.
 Please check with the school counselors and career center staff for details.